There is always a right place and a right time for everything in life, even for soccer cleats.

 A lot of athletes wonder if both cleats are the same and can be worn in both sports.
 As a matter of fact, a lot of people believe both cleats are the same.
-Just because they serve for the same purpose: enables more traction in sudden movements on the field and avoids slipping.
+Just because they serve the same purpose: enable more traction in sudden movements on the field and avoid slipping.
 Some people may believe that any cleat may be worn for any type of sport, but that’s not the case.
-Every cleat has a different function, weight, height, stud and material.
+Every cleat has a different function, weight, height, stud, and material.

 “No, these aren’t even soccer cleats Dad!”

 When he showed me the cleats and handed them to me I thought it was some kind of joke.
 I even said to him “dad where are my cleats?.”
 He was a bit confused and asked me “what do you mean, you’re holding them”, “no, these aren’t even soccer cleats” I insisted.
-To his amusement he thought that because they had studs I could wear them in the soccer pitch, and he even stated they all looked the same.
+To his amusement, he thought that because they had studs I could wear them on the soccer pitch, and he even stated they all looked the same.
 He had a good point, they all look similar or the same.
 We have established that American football cleats can’t be worn for soccer.
 But the question remains.

-At first glance football and soccer cleats may have similar aspects but they do differ in some ways.
+At first, glance football and soccer cleats may have similar aspects but they do differ in some ways.

-We all know that both of these sports are high contact sports.
-Yet, American football players get body slammed compared to soccer players.
+We all know that both of these sports are high-contact sports.
+Yet, American football players get body-slammed compared to soccer players.
 So we have to look at the importance of the coverage the cleat may give to the ankle or foot.

 As shown in the image above, we can see that the ankles of a soccer player are more vulnerable than the American football player’s.
 In American Football, cleats are higher and usually cover their ankles.
-This way giving the player more support and protection in their ankles and lower part of their legs.
+This gives the player more support and protection in their ankles and the lower part of their legs.
 These cleats may be worn more often by players who are in constant collisions, such as linemen.

 The material that is used in a certain cleat does not define the type of sport that it may be worn in.
-Even so, the type of material is a choice preference from the athlete itself.
+Even so, the type of material is a choice preference of the athlete itself.
 Both cleats (soccer and football) are made of leather and synthetic.
 However “leather shoes are generally built for comfort and a better fit as they will stretch and conform to the uniqueness of your foot”. – Jeremy Elon, The Low Down on Synthetic vs Leather Soccer Shoes.

 Another fact we have to take into consideration is that soccer is played with the feet, and as a soccer player you like to have a greater feel of the ball.
 That being said, the cleats have to be narrower than American football’s.
 That’s why there are special soccer cleats for players with wide feet.

-Synthetic cleats in the other hand are much lighter than leather cleats.
+Synthetic cleats on the other hand are much lighter than leather cleats.
 Synthetic will always be the same weight in wet or dry conditions compared to leather.
 Both fabrics are good for either cleats.
 This will come to a player’s decision as if he wants to use leather or synthetic cleats, and the decision may be well based on comfort.

 So, Can You Use Soccer Cleats for American Football?